6 Crucial Bitcoin Predictions for 2021: How Many Have Come True So Far?

 As we reported in our recent article, the 5 best things that happened to Bitcoin in 2020, Bitcoin is currently experiencing a supply shock.
 The scheduled halving of the block reward happens every 210,000 blocks, and causes miners to stop selling their Bitcoin until it becomes more profitable to do so.
 This in turn causes a rising price, which increases consumer interest and demand.
 It has been suggested that the Chinese New Year (which fell on Feb 12) caused a small increase in BTC selling pressure, as miners (many of whom operate from China) gathered money for the traditional purpose of redistributing to their needy relatives.
 As of today however, miners will likely resume their HODLing.
 Add to that the emergence of new use cases for Bitcoin, and large-scale demand from institutions, and 2021 shapes up to be not just the Year of the Ox, but the Year of the Bull.

 We at Exodus hope that you enjoyed this article!
 If you’re a Twitter user, click here to read our article on the top 7 people you have to follow on the social media platform.
-Check out the live Bitcoin price chart and information on how to purchase Bitcoin directly in Exodus.
+Add this sententence to the Second Last paragraph above the disclaimer: Check out the live Bitcoin price chart and information on how to purchase Bitcoin directly in Exodus.
 Download for free the Exodus Bitcoin Wallet for Android or Exodus Bitcoin Wallet for Apple iPhone.

 This content is for informational purposes only and is not investment advice.
 You should consult a qualified licensed advisor before engaging in any transaction.